Fisayo Adarabioyo: FC U Craiova 1948

 On 22 February 2019 he signed a contract with Romanian Liga III club FC U Craiova 1948.
 After two matches, he left the club.

 Return to non-league

 In February 2020, Adarabioyo joined Northern Premier League side Warrington Town, making three appearances.
 The following season, he featured for National League North side Curzon Ashton.
 After appearing once for Curzon Ashton on the bench, Adarabioyo joined National League side Altrincham.
 By August 2021, he was playing for Ashton United.

 Personal life

-Fisayo is the brother of current Fulham player Tosin Adarabioyo.
+Fisayo is the brother of current Chelsea player Tosin Adarabioyo.